Calindra/eitri-docs/en/docs/eitri-cli.md

 Usage: `eitri clean [options]`

-Cleans your remote workspace.
-When you run `eitri start`, your workspace is built with the code on your machine and is automatically updated as you develop and save your files.
-If there is an issue with your workspace, the `eitri clean` command can help reestablish it.
+Performs a complete cleaning of both remote and local workspaces.
+When running this command, both remote workspaces and local `.workspaces/` folders and workspace files are removed, ensuring a total cleanup of the development environment.

+#### Available Options

-- `-v, --verbose` Displays detailed messages during command execution.
+- `-v, --verbose` Displays detailed messages during command execution, including logs for each cleaning action.

+!!! info
+    The cleanup is performed completely, removing all workspace data both remotely and locally.
+This is useful for resolving cloud compilation issues or workspace conflicts.

 ---